 When what you do is out of alignment with who you are, motivational destitution can ensue because you feel meaningless.

-Knowing your why combats these negative emotions because it is a failsafe.
+Knowing your why combats these negative emotions because it is a fail-safe.
 Your why is your center.
 As long as I know why I am doing something, the what of what I am doing is not as important.
 Your why should be a barometer to measure the trajectory of your life.

-Have an A1 Support System
+Have a Quality Support System

 Your support system can make or break you.
 It is important to have discernment in whom you allow to tend to the garden of your life.
 Growing up I use to hear the phrase: show me who your friends are, and I will show you your future.